CopilotC-Nvim/CopilotChat.nvim/README.md

 - `files` - Includes all non-hidden files in the current workspace in chat context.
 By default includes only filenames, includes also content with `full` input.
 Including all content can be slow on big workspaces so use with care.
 Supports input.
 - `git` - Includes current git diff in chat context (default unstaged).
 Supports input.
 - `register` - Includes content of specified register in chat context (default `+`, e.g system clipboard).
 Supports input.
+- `url` - Includes content of provided URL in chat context.
+Requires `lynx` (see requirements).
+Supports input.

 You can define custom contexts like this: